Tim Fischer (wrestler): Wrestling career

 Fisher accepted the head coach position at WWE's developmental territory UPW in 2000–2001.
 As head trainer, Fisher trained several promising wrestlers including future WWE Champion John Cena, who wrestled his first dark match against Fisher at the Arco Arena in Sacramento, California.
 Fisher also trained several Pro Football Players, MMA fighters and Bodybuilders under developmental contract with WWE.
 Steele also wrestled for UPW, and was crowned the first UPW Internet Champion, which he voluntarily vacated six months later to challenge Christopher Daniels for the UPW Heavyweight Championship.
 After losing a hard-fought title match, Steele left for Puerto Rico in January 2001 for the World Wrestling Council.

 While in WWC, Steele won the vacant WWC World Junior Heavyweight Championship in a 5-way tornado match with Eddie Colón, Richie Santiago, Black Boy, and Rockero in Ponce, Puerto Rico on January 5, 2001.
 Steele lost the title to Colon in Carolina one month later, the two feuded over the title during the next few months.
 Steele won the title back from Colon defeating him in Manati on February 17 and re-lost the title to him in Morovis, Puerto Rico some months later.
-As a member of "La Familia Nuevo Millennium", Fisher was known as a comic heel, and rarely had the opportunity to work as a fan favorite.
-During his tenure, Steele took an unexpected two story fall onto concrete pavement, resulting in 18 cranial and facial fractures, 3 tibial fractures, optic nerve cupping, torn meniscus and LCL, multiple contusions and lacerations on the face chest shoulders and arms.
+As a member of "La Familia Nuevo Millennium", Fisher was known as a comic heel and rarely had the opportunity to work as a fan favorite.
+During his tenure, Steele took an unexpected two-story fall onto concrete pavement, resulting in 18 cranial and facial fractures, 3 tibial fractures, optic nerve cupping, torn meniscus and LCL, multiple contusions and lacerations on the face chest shoulders and arms.
 Other notable feuds included Chris Candido, Big Dick Dudley John Kronus and limited programs with Sabu, John Cena, "The Fallen Angel" Christopher Daniels, Vampiro, Konnan and Kid Kash.

 At an inter-promotional show between XWF and WWC, Steele appeared at the WWC's 29th Anniversary Show where he faced Tommy Diablo, Frankie Capone and Kid Romeo in a "four corners" match at the Juan Ramón Loubriel Stadium in Bayamon, Puerto Rico on September 14, 2002.
 He also toured with Carlos Colón's WWC in Puerto Rico before returning to UPW in early-2002 where he became a part-time instructor at the promotion's Ultimate University wrestling school while head instructor Tom Howard toured Japan.

 Music career

 Tim Fisher was the lead singer of SFD, a Ska band formed in Orange County, California in 1990.
 SFD released one CD It Came from Six Feet Deep and disbanded in 1999 before releasing 8 unrecorded tracks.
 SFD played a ten-year reunion show in 2008 at The Orange County International Street fair, and further reunion shows and recordings are planned for 2012.
-Several songs from It Came From Six Feet Deep are being featured in the upcoming low budget indie drama Rudeboy set in the 1980s Orange County Ska, Rudeboy and Scooterboy Subculture, written and produced by former SFD trumpet player and vocalist Oliver Zavala.
+Several songs from It Came from Six Feet Deep are being featured in the upcoming low-budget indie drama Rudeboy set in the 1980s Orange County ska, rude boy and scooterboy subculture, written and produced by former SFD trumpet player and vocalist, Oliver Zavala.